Discord in Concordance Cosmology and Anomalously Massive Early Galaxies: Massive Galaxies at High Redshift

 An important recent development is the observation of unexpectedly massive galaxies at high redshift.
 This may seem unrelated at first, but CMB data have reached the level of precision where the subtle effects of gravitational lensing by masses intervening between ourselves and the surface of last scattering cannot be ignored.
 If massive galaxies assembled anomalously early, then gravitational lensing by these objects may have a systematic impact on CMB fits.

 Galaxies are expected to assemble gradually through the hierarchical merger of many progenitors in \LCDM.
 This process takes a long time.
 A typical massive galaxy is predicted to have assembled half its stars around $z \approx 0.7$ when the universe is $\sim 7$ Gyr old, roughly half its current age \cite{Illustris,Henriques2015}.
 In contrast, there are many galaxies that are observed to be massive and already quiescent at $z \approx 3$ \cite{impossiblyearly,Franck2017,Nanayakkara2022jwst,Glazebrook2023} when the universe is only $\sim 2$ Gyr old.
 These appear to have formed half of their stars in the first gigayear ($z \gtrsim 6$), and are consistent with the traditional picture of a monolithic early type galaxy that formed early ($z \ge 10$) and followed an approximately exponential star formation history with a short ($\sim 1$ Gyr) e-folding time \cite{Franck2017}.
-This comes as a surprise\footnote{The formation of massive galaxies at $z \ge 10$ was predicted in advance by Bob Sanders \cite{S1998}.} to the predictions of hierarchical structure formation in \LCDM\ \cite{BK2022,Haslbauer2022}.
+This comes as a surprise\footnote{The formation of massive galaxies at $z \ge 10$ was predicted in advance by Bob Sanders in the context of MOND \cite{S1998}, in which case the expansion history of the early universe may differ from \LCDM\ \cite{M18}.
+The problems posed by massive early galaxies may also be relieved if the universe is much older than generally thought \cite{OldUni}.} to the predictions of hierarchical structure formation in \LCDM\ \cite{BK2022,Haslbauer2022}.

-Though highlighted by recent JWST observations \cite{Labbe2022,Naidu2022,Maisie,Atek2022,Adams2022,Casey2023}, the discrepancy is already apparent by $z \approx 3$ \cite{impossiblyearly,Franck2017}.
+Though highlighted by recent JWST observations at $z \approx 10$ \cite{Labbe2022,Naidu2022,Maisie,Atek2022,Adams2022,Casey2023}, the discrepancy is already apparent by $z \approx 3$ in earlier observations \cite{impossiblyearly,Franck2017}.
 Figure \ref{fig:SMFhiz} illustrates the situation shortly before the launch of JWST.
-The observed luminosity function of galaxies broadly resembles the predicted evolution, but there is a systematic excess of bright, massive galaxies.
+The observed luminosity function of galaxies broadly resembles that predicted, but there is a systematic excess of bright, massive galaxies.
 This persists over all redshifts $z > 3$ and holds in all environments, both in clusters and in the field \cite{Franck2017}.